ai4waifu/sxo-framework/readme.md

 workflow, inspect the documented capability, keep runtime lifetime explicit, and treat partial behavior as information rather than as silent success.

-The same rule applies to examples in issues, pull requests, blog posts, and application documentation.
+The same rule applies to examples in discussions, pull requests, blog posts, and application documentation.
 Name the package, dialect, runtime, and feature status.
 A compact example is valuable when a reader can run it and understand why it works.
 A large compatibility claim is harmful when it hides the exact input forms, backend capabilities, or deployment assumptions behind it.
 SXO documentation therefore favors reproducible paths, explicit limits, and links to the package that owns the next decision.

 Maintainers should also keep the npm page useful to someone who has never opened the repository.
 Package descriptions should be searchable but precise, exports should match the files actually shipped, and badges should communicate CI,